AppliNH/me-portfolio/content/english/portfolio/circlebar.md

 • 🎉 Have access to quality and up-to-date data about local bars

-The app is avaible on iOS and Android stores, feel free [to checkout our website](https://circlebar.fr) !
+The app is avaible on iOS and Android stores !

 The products CircleBar®, Tipz® & WhiteSquirrel consitute the IVO eco-system built by Primitivo®, powering up services for local bars & pubs 👍